mmorga/archi-tools-rb/README.md

-`archimate help [COMMAND]` | Describe available commands or one specific command `archimate convert ARCHIFILE` | Convert the incoming file to the desired type `archimate dedupe ARCHIFILE` | de-duplicate elements in Archi file `archimate dupes ARCHIFILE`  | List all duplicate elements in Archi file `archimate map ARCHIFILE` | *EXPERIMENTAL:* Produce a map of diagram links to a diagram `archimate merge ARCHIFILE1 ARCHIFILE2` | *EXPERIMENTAL:*Merge two archimate files `archimate project ARCHIFILE PROJECTFILE` | *EXPERIMENTAL:*Synchronize an Archi file and an MSProject XML file `archimate svg ARCHIFILE` | *IN DEVELOPMENT:* Produce semantically meaningful SVG files from an Archi file
+`archimate help [COMMAND]` | Describe available commands or one specific command `archimate convert ARCHIFILE` | Convert the incoming file to the desired type `archimate dedupe ARCHIFILE` | de-duplicate elements in Archi file `archimate map ARCHIFILE` | *EXPERIMENTAL:* Produce a map of diagram links to a diagram `archimate merge ARCHIFILE1 ARCHIFILE2` | *EXPERIMENTAL:*Merge two archimate files `archimate project ARCHIFILE PROJECTFILE` | *EXPERIMENTAL:*Synchronize an Archi file and an MSProject XML file `archimate svg ARCHIFILE` | Produce semantically meaningful SVG files from an Archi file `archimate lint ARCHIFILE` | Produce a report of warnings and issues in the Archi file

 ### archidiff & archimerge